AdobeDocs/workfront.en/help/quicksilver/planning/records/connect-records.md

     This adds or removes linked fields from the records.
 The information associated with the removed fields remains in Adobe Experience Assets.

-### Connect Workfront Planning records with other records or object from the Connections tab of the record page
+### Connect Workfront Planning records with other records or objects from the Connections tab of the record page

 1. Go to any view of a record type that has been connected to other Planning record types or object types from other applications.
 1. Follow the steps described in the previous subsections to find a record in the view that you want to connect with other records or objects.